 Top faculty and renowned scientists intersect at WSU Tri-Cities, providing students with an unparalleled learning experience.
 Innovation happens in every corner of campus.
-Share the hallways with the world’s largest engineering firms, learn from top-caliber faculty, and collaborate with renowned scientists on problem-based research projects.
+Share the hallways with the world’s largest engineering firms, learn from productive and quality faculty, and collaborate with researches on problem-based projects.

 Boasting one of only three Wine Science Programs in the country, WSU Tri-Cities remains on the cutting edge of technology and culture.
 Our newly opened Ste.
 Michelle Wine Estates Wine Sciences Center debuted in 2015 is considered one of the most technologically advanced wine science centers in the world.
 It features research laboratories and classrooms, a research and teaching winery, a two-acre vineyard, and greenhouses to train technical personnel to support Washington’s large and expanding wine industry.
 Industry members, students and researchers from around the globe will use the center as a gathering place to spark innovation, fuel economic development and support local, regional, national and international collaboration and provide a catalyst for research breakthroughs.